-For a second year we have joined forces with the national maternity safety champions, Matthew Jolly and Jacqueline Dunkley-Bent, to support the delivery of safer maternity care through an incentive element to the contribution to the CNST, rewarding trusts meeting ten safety actions designed to improve the delivery of best practice in maternity and neonatal services.
-In the second year the scheme will further incentivise the ten maternity safety actions from the previous year with some further refinement.
+For a third year we have joined forces with the national maternity safety champions, Dr Matthew Jolly and Professor Jacqueline Dunkley-Bent OBE, to support the delivery of safer maternity care through an incentive element to the contribution to the CNST, rewarding trusts meeting ten safety actions designed to improve the delivery of best practice in maternity and neonatal services.
+In the third year the scheme will further incentivise the ten maternity safety actions from the previous year with some further refinement.

 Trusts that do not meet the ten-out-of-ten threshold will not recover their contribution to the CNST maternity incentive fund, but may be eligible for a small discretionary payment from the scheme to help them to make progress against actions they have not achieved.
 Such a payment would be at a much lower level than the 10% contribution to the incentive fund.